ikietzman/purple_barn_owl/README.md

 ## Notes

-In order to authenticate property to use the application you will need to manually set some cookies.
+In order to authenticate properly to use the application you will need to manually set some cookies.
 They are:

 - userID
 - userToken